Admission & Enrollment

 HMEI reserves the right to administer additional proficiency tests to any candidate, accepted candidate, or enrolled adult learner about whose English language proficiency HMEI has concerns.
 All English as a Second Language (ESL) recommendations and requirements are a condition of admission, enrollment and/or continued enrollment at HMEI.

 Enrollment at HMEI is limited, in order to insure our students receive the finest educational experience possible.
 Classes fill quickly and, for this reason, we encourage candidates to apply early and before March 30, 2022.
 Applications are reviewed and considered in the order they are received.
 Most applications are received January through April.
 Applications are still considered after March 30th, if space is available

 Once an application is complete, the file will be reviewed and the applicant will be contacted by the Academic Director to arrange an in person or virtual interview.
-Discussion may include various topics relating to the candidate’s application materials, professional experience, as well as ideas or potential prospects for a qualified practicum internship site, which is an element that is essential to the successful completion of the Education Course.
+Discussion may include various topics relating to the candidate’s application materials, professional experience, as well as ideas or potential prospects for a qualified practicum internship site, which is an element that is essential to the successful completion of the Infant & Toddler Education Course.

 Acceptance & Registration

 The Academic Director is responsible for all decisions relating to the acceptance of students to the Course.
-Once accepted, students will receive an Acceptance Packet that will include Course Guidelines, an Enrollment Agreement form, and a Tuition Agreement form.
-The Enrollment Agreement and Tuition Agreement forms must be signed and returned, along with a Registration Deposit payable to HMEI, in order to complete the enrollment process and secure your place in the Course.
+Once accepted, students will receive an Enrollment Packet that will include Course Guidelines, an Enrollment Agreement form, and a Tuition Agreement form.
+The Enrollment Agreement and Tuition Agreement forms must be signed and returned, along with an Enrollment Deposit payable to HMEI, in order to complete the enrollment process and secure your place in the Course.